PowerShell/Community-Blog/Docs/Ideas-for-Posts.md

+# Ideas for a new post

 ## Share your experiences

 Ideas for posts can come from anywhere, but the best posts come from your own experience.
 Think about a time when you solved a unique problem using PowerShell or learned something new about PowerShell.
 Personal stories make good content.

 Blog posts should be your own original content.
-It is acceptable to reuse content you posted to another blog as long as you own the rights to reuse that content.
+It's acceptable to reuse content you posted to another blog as long as you own the rights to reuse that content.

 ## Update a post from the Scripting Blog